cnerg/cnerg.github.com/community/manual/expectations.md

-Students are welcome to pursue internships at companies and national laboratories during their graduate studies, but these should be discussed and coordinated with their advisor.
+Students are welcome to pursue internships at companies and national laboratories during their graduate studies, but these should be discussed and coordinated with me.
 Important considerations include academic milestones, student funding duration, and research deliverables.
 As students progress in their research, there will be a strong incentive for internships to be aligned to their own research efforts to allow them to continue making progress during the internship.
 In some instances, students have identified their PhD research projects during an internship when early in their plan.

 ### Technical Conferences and Professional Networks